 I choose the MRC DTP because of its wide range of projects available, extensive training opportunities (in the form of workshops and seminars) and the option to undertake rotations as part of the 1+3 programme.
 The rotation year not only widened my scientific knowledge base and technical skills repertoire but exposed me to varying approaches to research.
 Thanks to this, I am now conducting my PhD in a field I would never have considered before!

-The KINGS Ins2+/G32S Mouse: A Novel Model of β-Cell Endoplasmic Reticulum Stress and Human Diabetes.
+The KINGS Ins2+/G32S Mouse: A Novel Model of ?-Cell Endoplasmic Reticulum Stress and Human Diabetes.
 Amazon L.F.
 Austin, Lydia F. Daniels Gatward, Miriam Cnop, Gabriel Santos, David Andersson, Sally Sharp, Clive Gentry, Stuart Bevan, Peter M. Jones, Aileen J.F.
 King.
 Diabetes.
 2020

 Practical Considerations when Using Mouse Models of Diabetes.
 Aileen J.F.
 King, Lydia F. Daniels Gatward and Matilda R. Kennard.
 Springer Methods and Protocols.
 2020

-Diabetes UK 2020: Accepted oral presentation
+Diabetes UK professional conference 2020: abstract accepted for oral presentation